-If you have been battling a medical condition that weakens the immune system, IVIg (Intravenous Immunoglobulin) Infusion therapy may have been recently recommended as a treatment to help restore your antibodies.
+If you are battling with a medical condition that weakens the immune system, IVIG (intravenous immunoglobulin) may be recommended as a treatment to help restore your antibodies.

 - Immune deficiencies like immune thrombocytopenia

 - Kawasaki disease

 - Neurological conditions like myasthenia gravis or multiple sclerosis (MS)

 - Antiviral prophylaxis: Hepatitis A pre and post exposure, measles post exposure, and varicella in immunocompromised patients

 As a new patient to this treatment, you may have questions regarding what IVIG is and the possible side effects it may have.
 This quick guide discusses what to expect during your IVIG treatment and how to prepare for a comfortable infusion session.

 Risks or Common Side Effects of IVIG Infusions

 Headache or nausea can be relieved with the following: